dhhyi/meetup-facades/talk/slides.md

 ---

+class: middle, center

+# 👍 Advantages using Facades

+---

-class: large
+class: big

 # Advantages using Facades

-- Cleanly Decoupled

 - Components use Angular, RxJS and Facades

 - State management behind Facades

 --

     👍 Tackle knowledge gaps

-    👍 Move intermediate logic from Components into Facades

     👍 Simple testing

 ---

-class: large
+class: big

 # Advantages using Facades

-- Agnostic

 - Development can be split into Component + State Management

 --